Global Labour Resilience Index 2020

-The Global Labour Resilience Index (GLRI) is an annual publication launched in Davos, which ranks countries on the resilience of their labour markets and provides policy guidance on how to enhance that resilience.
+The Global Labour Resilience Index (GLRI) is an annual publication launched in Davos.
+It ranks countries on the resilience of their labour markets and provides policy guidance on enhancing that resilience.

 A resilient labour market is defined as one that generates sustainable demand for a wide range of occupations for most of the workforce and supplies workers with quality jobs.
 Resilient labour markets are inclusive, sustainable, and able to withstand shocks because of their flexibility and adaptability.
 Resilient labour markets matter more than ever for the stability and livelihood of citizens in a global context of increasing economic and social volatility.